 • Whole wheat flour: I use this as the base for the recipe since it has fiber and whole grains and absorbs the moisture from the pumpkin nicely.

-• Baking powder: There’s a little more baking powder in this recipe compared to basic pancake recipes—we need it to help them cook through with the addition of the thick pumpkin puree.
+• Baking powder: There’s a little more baking powder in this recipe than in basic pancake recipes—we need it to help the pancakes cook through with the addition of the thick pumpkin puree.

 • Pumpkin pie spice: This adds that classic pumpkin-baked-goods flavor.
 You can use cinnamon instead, if needed.